Find free Hawaii criminal records via official channels in a matter of minutes using the links and guidance given in this streamlined resource.

 Step 1: Complete the Expungement Application and seal it in an envelope with the proper payment amount via money order or cashier’s check made payable to the “State of Hawaii”14

-Step 2: Either submit the envelope via the dropbox at Room 102 of the HCJDC in Honolulu (address listed above) or by mail to the same building:
+Step 2: Either submit the envelope via the drop box at Room 102 of the HCJDC in Honolulu (address listed above) or by mail to the same building:

 Hawaii Criminal Justice Data Center